chiranjit-githhub/Lung-Cancer-Detection-using-CNN/README.md

-Lung Cancer Detection Using CNN
+Lung Cancer Prediction using CNN and Transfer Learning Author
-Author

 Chiranjit Sahu

 Project Title

-Lung Cancer Detection from CT Scan Images Using Convolutional Neural Network (CNN)
+Lung Cancer Prediction Using Convolutional Neural Networks (CNN) and Transfer Learning

 Project Description

-Lung cancer is one of the most serious and life-threatening diseases worldwide.
-Early detection can help improve survival rates and assist doctors in making better treatment decisions.
+Lung cancer is one of the leading causes of cancer-related deaths worldwide.
+Early detection and classification of lung cancer are important for improving patient survival rates.

-This project uses a Convolutional Neural Network (CNN) to analyze CT scan images of lungs and classify them into different categories of lung cancer or normal lungs.
+This project develops a deep learning model using Convolutional Neural Networks (CNN) and transfer learning to classify lung CT scan images into four categories:

-The model is trained on a dataset of CT scan images and can predict the type of lung cancer or healthy lung condition when a new CT scan image is provided as input.

-Methodology

-The following steps were followed in this project:

-1. Data Collection

-A publicly available Chest CT Scan Images dataset was used.
-The dataset contains CT scan images of lungs classified into four categories:
+Normal

 Adenocarcinoma